 ./gen-cert.sh vault3.example.com 10.0.1.30

-# TLS Web Server Authentication, TLS Web Client Authentication
+Verify each cert shows both TLS Web Server Authentication and TLS Web Client Authentication in Extended Key Usage.

 Directory Structure